Nudžein Geca

-Nudžein Geca (born 10 May 1966) is a retired Bosnian-Herzegovinian and Yugoslav professional footballer.
+Nudžein Geca (born 10 May 1966) is a retired Bosnian-Herzegovinian professional footballer who played as a defender.

 Club career

 Geca started his senior professional career as a 16 year old with Radnički Goražde.
 In the summer of 1988 he was transferred to Yugoslav First League side FK Sarajevo, whom he represented until 1995.
 He further played for Bosna Visoko and Željezničar, before retiring in 2003.

 International career

 He made his debut for Bosnia and Herzegovina in an October 1996 FIFA World Cup qualification match against Croatia and has earned a total of 6 caps, scoring no goals.
 His final international was a November 1997 friendly match against Tunisia.